AC Sapphire: Personal life

-Sapphire uses she/her and they/them pronouns.
-She practiced meditation while living in the Mojave Desert, a practice that her song "Mini Tour" makes lyrical reference to.

-In April 2020, Sapphire noted while discussing the MeToo movement that "these topics are pertinent [to] issues in my life that I have been untangling for the past few years" and that her "eyes have been opening to a Reality that I have been trying to ignore my whole life" in light of the movement.
+Sapphire practiced meditation while living in the Mojave Desert, a practice that her song "Mini Tour" makes lyrical reference to.
+In April 2020, she noted while discussing the MeToo movement that "these topics are pertinent [to] issues in my life that I have been untangling for the past few years" and that her "eyes have been opening to a Reality that I have been trying to ignore my whole life" in light of the movement.

 During a pandemic-induced break from touring in 2020, Sapphire obtained a long-delayed high school diploma and enrolled at Portland Community College to study filmmaking.
 She used this experience to direct her "Stick & Poke Tattoo" music video, and expressed a desire in 2022 to direct videos for other artists.

 Advocacy and politics

-Sapphire has supported a number of progressive social and political causes during her career, including women's rights, indigenous rights, same-sex marriage, police brutality, the rights of immigrants and refugees, and transgender rights.
-Since relocating to Portland, she has been involved with the non-profit Rock and Roll Camp for Girls as a volunteer vocal coach and donated 10% of proceeds from her Omni Present EP to the organization.
+Sapphire has supported a number of progressive social and political causes during her career, including women's rights, indigenous rights, same-sex marriage, opposition to police brutality, the rights of immigrants and refugees, and transgender rights.
+Since relocating to Portland, she has been involved with the non-profit Rock and Roll Camp for Girls as a volunteer vocal coach and 10% of proceeds from her Omni Present EP were donated to the organization.

 Sapphire endorsed Bernie Sanders in the 2016 Democratic primaries, then Green Party candidate Jill Stein in the general election.
 She endorsed Sanders again in 2020, citing his positions on healthcare and education and her belief that Joe Biden would not be able to defeat Donald Trump, but ultimately encouraged fans to vote in the general election and expressed relief and optimism following Biden's eventual victory over Trump.

-Sapphire performed at a May 2017 rally on behalf of the Mojave Desert Land trust, and in June 2019 she joined a benefit concert for Immigration and Refugee Community Organization.
+Sapphire performed at a May 2017 rally on behalf of the Mojave Desert Land Trust, and in June 2019 she joined a benefit concert for the Immigration and Refugee Community Organization.
 During the Supreme Court nomination of Brett Kavanaugh in September 2018, Sapphire spoke up about rape culture, condemning Kavanaugh and supporting his accuser Dr. Christine Blasey Ford.
 In December 2018, Sapphire echoed fellow musician Chris Kasper's suggestion that streaming services like Spotify should introduce a virtual tip jar for artists, similar to what Uber and Lyft had done for their drivers.
-In February 2021, proceeds from her single "Thrift Store Score" were donated to the Prison reform Initiative and the Water protectors Legal Collective.
+In February 2021, proceeds from her single "Thrift Store Score" were donated to the Prison Reform Initiative and the Water Protectors Legal Collective.

-In September 2022, Sapphire voiced support for the Mahsa Amini protests in Iran and announced that proceeds from a recent recording by her band would be donated to the non-profit United4Iran.
+In September 2022, Sapphire voiced support for the Mahsa Amini protests in Iran, announcing that proceeds from a recent recording by her band would be donated to the non-profit United4Iran.